Deseer/mysekai-analyser/README.md

-Complete the configs.Run asset_updator and main.
+# How to use
+Fill the configs.

+Run asset_updator.py and main.py after using decrypter to decrypt your bin.